 Crane Beach, originally a harbor, is on the southeast side of the island.

-There is a lifeguard on duty.
+There is a coastguard on duty.
 A must-do experience in the area is a Sunday Gospel Breakfast at L’Azure Restaurant at the Crane Resort.

 The secluded location and gorgeous views, make Crane Resort & Residences a popular choice among honeymooners.